Boron deficiency (plant disorder): Treatment

 Boric acid (16.5% boron), borax (11.3% boron) or Solubor (20.5% boron) can be applied to soils to correct boron deficiency.
 Typical applications of actual boron are about 1.1 kg/hectare or 1.0 lb/acre but optimum levels of boron vary with plant type.
 Borax, Boric Acid or Solubor can be dissolved in water and sprayed or applied to soil in blended dry fertilizer.
 Excess boron is toxic to plants so care must be taken to ensure correct application rate and even coverage.
 While boron may be sprayed on leaves, excess will cause plant damage.
 Application of boron may not correct boron deficiency in alkaline soils because even with the addition of boron, it may remain unavailable for plant absorption.
 Continued application of boron may be necessary in soils that are susceptible to leaching such as sandy soils.
 Flushing soils containing toxic levels of boron with water can remove the boron through leaching.

 A boron-containing granular potash fertilizer, called Aspire, has been developed to evenly distribute boron through potassium chloride granules.
 This product contains two forms of boron - sodium borate for quick release and calcium borate for gradual release - to ensure season-long boron availability.
 These boron-infused potash granules prevent localized boron toxicity, while the granular size allows it to be distributed by common fertilizer equipment along with typical granular NPK fertilizer blends.

 Functions

 Once boron has been absorbed by the plant and incorporated into the various structures that require boron, the plant is unable to disassemble these structures and re-transport boron through the plant resulting in boron being a non-mobile nutrient.
 Due to translocation difficulties the youngest leaves often show deficiency symptoms first.

 Cell wall

 Boron is part of the dRG-II-B complex which is involved in the cross linking for pectin located in the primary cell wall and the middle lamella of plant cells.
 This cross linking is thought to stabilize the matrix of plant cell walls.

+Enhances protein synthesis

+Boron plays a role in the synthesis of protein in plants, although the precise mechanisms are not fully understood.
+Boron deficiency has been associated with reduced RNA levels and impaired ribonuclease activity in plant tissues, suggesting a link between boron availability and nucleic acid metabolism.
+Studies have shown that boron-deficient plants exhibit decreased incorporation of amino acids into proteins, particularly in actively dividing meristematic tissues.
+Boron is thought to influence protein synthesis indirectly through its structural role in cell wall integrity, which affects cellular signaling and gene expression pathways.
+Additionally, adequate boron supply has been linked to improved nitrogen metabolism and enhanced nitrate uptake, both of which are critical for amino acid and protein biosynthesis in plants.